Brian-Pho/Textbook-Notes/content/posts/books/thinking-fast-and-slow/index.md

 - As you become skilled in a task, it's demand for energy diminishes.
 - "She did not forget about the meeting.She was completely focused on something else when the meeting was set and she just didn't hear you."
 You can't forget what you've never learnt.Like being drunk.
 - Self-control and deliberate thought apparently draw on the same limited budget of effort.
-- Flow: expending considerable effort for long periods of time without having to exert willpower.
+- *Flow*: expending considerable effort for long periods of time without having to exert willpower.
 - Two forms of effort: concentration on the task and the deliberate control of attention.
 - After exerting self-control in one task, you do not feel like making an effort in another unless necessary.
 - Glucose levels appear to affect the amount of willpower we can exert.Fits the theory that brains require a lot of energy.
 - System 1 automatically does association activation.
-- Embodied cognition: you think with your body, not only with your brain.
+- *Embodied cognition*: you think with your body, not only with your brain.
 - Priming happens by system 1.
 - You experience greater cognitive ease in perceiving a word you have already seen earlier.
 - A reliable way to make people believe in falsehoods is frequent repetition, because familiarity is not easily distinguished from the truth.